sanjayattelli29/sanjayattelli29/README.md

 <td width="60%" align="left">

 ### 🚀 **About Me**
-**Passionate Full-Stack Developer** specializing in creating seamless digital experiences with expertise in **UI/UX Design** and **Machine Learning**.
+**Passionate Full-Stack Developer** specializing in creating seamless digital experiences with expertise in **Mern Stack Devlopment** and **Machine Learning**.
 Currently building innovative solutions that bridge technology and creativity.

 **🎯 Currently Working On:**
 E-commerce digital store leveraging social media for sales generation